YourOnly-One/yoo-hugo-content/snoworld/eng-ph/kb/ppop/ppop-vs-opm.md

   attriburl="https://www.youtube.com/channel/UCywOoc45gfKKFORLSy_NUmA"
 >}}

-Pinoy rock also entered mainstream with the discovery of acts like ***Eraserheads*** (1989), ***Rivermaya*** (1994), and ***Siakol*** (1994), thanks to radio stations **NU107.5** and **DWLA 105.9** who broke the accepted rules, and the payola system, on how and when to air music [^wikipedia-pinoy-rock].
+Pinoy rock also entered mainstream with the discovery of acts like Eraserheads (1989), Rivermaya (1994), and Siakol (1994), thanks to radio stations NU107.5 and DWLA 105.9 who broke the accepted rules, and the payola system, on how and when to air music. [^wikipedia-pinoy-rock]

-Pinoy reggae and Pinoy ska also became mainstream with acts like ***Tropical Depression*** (1990), ***Put3ska*** (1993), ***Brownman Revival*** (1994), and ***Blakdyak*** (1997 mainstream).
+Pinoy reggae and Pinoy ska also became mainstream with acts like Tropical Depression (1990), Put3ska (1993), Brownman Revival (1994), and Blakdyak (1997 mainstream).

-These major changes in mainstream Philippine music marked the *1st Generation of Modern P-pop* (more on this in another article).
+These major changes in mainstream Philippine music marked the *1st Generation of Modern P-pop*.

 [^wikipedia-pinoy-rock]: Wikipedia: [Pinoy rock](https://en.wikipedia.org/wiki/Pinoy_rock)

 ## OPM
-If *P-pop* is all music composed or performed by a Filipino, *OPM* is an ***Original*** _Pilipino Music_ composed by a Filipino.
+If P-pop is all music composed or performed by a Filipino, OPM is an _**Original** Pilipino Music_ composed by a Filipino.
 We can say that all OPM are P-pop but not all P-pop are OPM.
 A music composition or performance by a Filipino is P-pop but for a music to be considered OPM it must be composed by a Filipino.

 ### Is OPM an era?
-It is true that OPM as a classification appeared after the end of the *Manila Sound* era.
+It is true that OPM as a classification appeared after the end of the Manila Sound era.
 In the late 1970s, there was a strong call for more original Pilipino music.
 The country's first songwriting competition, the Metro Manila Popular Music Festival (1977), or Metropop for short, became the platform to encourage and produce more original Pilipino music.
-It was then that OPM became the Nation's national pride.
+It was then that OPM became the nation's national pride.

-But how about original Pilipino music composed before the "OPM era"?
+If OPM is an era, then how about original music composed by Filipinos before the "OPM era"?
 Are those not *original Pilipino music*?

 ### Is OPM for Tagalog songs only?
-This is still a common misconception today "a song is OPM if it was written in Tagalog".
-However, there were songs in Taglish (Tagalog and English) as well as in full English during the early days of OPM.
+This is still a common misconception today: "a song is OPM if it was written in Tagalog".
+However, there were already songs in Taglish (Tagalog and English) as well as in full English during the early days of OPM.

-For example, in the 5th Metro Manila Popular Music Festival (1982), 「Give Me A Chance」 won second place in the amateur division, with 「Memories」 and 「Coming Back」 as finalists together with Filipino language songs.
-In the professional category, songs 「Don't Deceive Yourself」, 「What Are You Doing On A Rainy Sunday Morning」, and 「You Made Me Live Again」 were finalists. [^wikipedia-metropop]
+To mention a few notable English OPM songs, in the 5th Metro Manila Popular Music Festival (1982) <cite>Give Me A Chance</cite> won second place in the amateur division, with <cite>Memories</cite> and <cite>Coming Back</cite> as finalists.
+In the professional category, songs <cite>Don't Deceive Yourself</cite>, <cite>What Are You Doing On A Rainy Sunday Morning</cite>, and <cite>You Made Me Live Again</cite>, were finalists. [^wikipedia-metropop]

-In the 6th Metro Manila Popular Music Festival (1983) the competition have seen 「My Love, My Soul, My Everything」, 「We're In Love」, and 「Still Got Love」 in the amateur category as finalists.
-In the professional division, the grand prize went to 「Till I Met You」 with finalists 「Away From You」 and 「Be My Lady」. [^wikipedia-metropop]
+In the 6th Metro Manila Popular Music Festival (1983) the competition have seen <cite>My Love, My Soul, My Everything</cite>, <cite>We're In Love</cite>, and <cite>Still Got Love</cite>, in the amateur category as finalists.
+While in the professional division, the grand prize went to <cite>Till I Met You</cite> with finalists <cite>Away From You</cite> and <cite>Be My Lady</cite>. [^wikipedia-metropop]

 {{< video
   id="Lo2SYyDJgE4"